 MultiPass Customer Reviews

-It’s a very limited sample of reviews with just 25 found on TrustPilot.
-It’s quite common for firms operating in the B2B space to have less customer reviews but it does make it very hard to recommend the firm from such a small sample.
+It’s a very limited sample of reviews with just 47 found on TrustPilot.
+It’s quite common for firms operating in the B2B space to have less customer reviews but it does make it hard to recommend the firm from such a small sample.

-Of the 25 reviews, two rate the service as ‘bad’, one rates it as ‘great’ and the remaining 22 rate the service as ‘excellent’.
+Of the 47 reviews, four rate the service as ‘bad’, three rate it as ‘great’ and the remaining 40 rate the service as ‘excellent’.
 Leading to a review score of 4.4 / 5.
-Which is certainly not bad but is based on such a small sample.
+Which is certainly not bad but is based on small sample.\

-Very limited sample of reviews to make a judgement based on existing client experience.
-One thing that does come out strongly is the quality of the account management provided, there are numerous reviews either specifically highlighting a MultiPass team member who has been meticulous in answering questions or praising the overall level of customer service provided.
+Limited sample of reviews to make a judgement based on existing client experience.
+One thing that does come out strongly is the quality of the account management provided.
+There are numerous reviews either specifically highlighting a MultiPass team member who has been meticulous in answering questions or praising the overall level of customer service provided.

 One of the negative reviews mentions the long and arduous process to open an account.
 MultiPass advertise doing this in 24hours or under and in this instance it certainly didn’t seem to be met.
-But given the firm is FCA regulated is required to compelte the necessary Know Your Customer checks there may be instances where more enhanced due dilligence is required.
-The account opening is also reliant on strong synergy between both the provider and the applicant provding timely response.
+But given the firm is FCA regulated, it is required to complete the necessary Know Your Customer checks and there may be instances where more enhanced due diligence is required.
+The account opening process is also reliant on strong synergy between both the provider and the applicant providing timely response.
 It’s not uncommon to see complaints around KYC procedures and every firm in the industry will have at least one complaint relating to this.